rickfay/z17-randomizer/README.md

   - Thieves' Hideout
     - Flipperless Thieves strategies with Tornado Rod + either Bombs or Ice Rod
       - Note: B1 Behind the Wall chest and the B1 Big Chest are reachable but excluded from this, due to the repetitive nature of the trick
-    - Reach miniboss and/or B2 jail cell without merge
+    - Reach miniboss and/or B2 jail cell without merge (just Ice Rod or just Boomerang)
   - Ice Ruins
     - Get Out of Bounds with Pegasus Boots to:
       - Skip entire dungeon